“I Know You’re Out There”

 Engaging Hard-To-Reach Tradespeople And Heavy Industry Pros

-by Patrick McGill (Managing Director of Strategy at Two Rivers Marketing) and Mike Humphrey (Vice President at Decision Analyst)
+by Patrick McGill (Managing Director, Strategy at Two Rivers Marketing) and Mike Humphrey (Senior Vice President, Decision Analyst)

 In our research and advertising world, we’re fortunate to work across a wide swath of the U.S. and international economy, researching industries across a vast spectrum.From consumer goods and services providers to business products and services, the audience for a primary research study is more often unique than not.